'Overwhelmed' officer saw ship grounded

-Report into Cargo ship grounded off Margate in October
+Report into cargo ship grounded off Margate in October

 A cargo ship ran aground after its chief officer onboard became "overwhelmed", an investigation found.